 You can receive this error due to several reasons:

-- You may have an invalid recipient's address, containing misspellings; or it simply does not exist.
+- You may have an invalid recipient's address, misspelled the address, or it simply does not exist.

 - A recipient's server could have blacklisted yours only.